 Real estate tax liens are processed on delinquent properties and are recorded as receivables in the fiscal year they are processed.

-Real estate receivables are secured via the tax lien process and are considered 100% collectible.
-Accordingly, an allowance for uncollectibles is not reported.
+Real estate receivables that are secured via the tax lien process are considered more likely to be collected.
+The allowance for uncollectibles is estimated based on historical trends and specific account analysis.